YadhuKrishna02/YadhuKrishna02/README.md

 ### Hi,I'm Yadhu Krishna 👋

-- 🔭 I’m currently working as a Full Stack Deeveloper
+- 🔭 I’m currently working as a Full Stack Developer
 - 🌱 I’m currently learning NEST.JS
 - 👯 I’m looking to collaborate on Youtube
 - 💬 Ask me about MERN stack and any tech related stuff